DominicTYLau/BattleBots/README.md

 # BattleBots

 **Description:  ** This project contains two battle bots that are meant to battle each other.
 One has a vertical spinner while the other has a horizontal one.
 The chassis is mostly 3D printed with some electronics for the drive base.
+Both bots are powered by Raspberry Pi Zero 2 W boards, each running a local server.
+Users connected to the same Wi-Fi network can control the bots through a web interface using arrow keys for movement and the space bar to activate the weapon.

 **Motivation for this project:** I made this project because I’ve watched the larger bots and it was fun to see stuff being destroyed.